davidthai4/RookieDB/README.md

-# CS186 Database Management System
+# Database Management System

 ## Overview

-This project implements a complete relational database management system (DBMS) as part of UC Berkeley's CS186 course.
+This project implements a complete relational database management system (DBMS).
 The system includes all core database components from storage management to query optimization, concurrency control, and crash recovery.

 ## Project Architecture